📢 FREE WEBINAR - How To Plan Your Move From Scratch In 2026 | Jan 27th, 2026 | 6PM (Lisbon Time)

 It goes without saying that the cost of living is often the main reason expats choose to settle permanently or retire in either of these countries.
 While both countries offer a cheaper cost of living, Spain is relatively more expensive than Portugal.

-According to data provided by Numbeo, the consumer prices without rent are 12.16% lower in Portugal than in Spain.
+According to data provided by Numbeo, the cost of living without rent is 5.2% lower in Portugal than in Spain.

 While living in the two major cities in Portugal; Lisbon and Porto, are often considered expensive, Madrid and Barcelona have relatively higher costs of living.
 To put this into perspective, here is a comparative cost summary between the two countries.